-Bottle it, baby.
+Bottle it, baby

-The benefits of breastfeeding are overstated.
+The benefits of breastfeeding are overstated

-Bottle-feeding is a viable and safe feeding method, period.
+Bottle-feeding is a viable and safe feeding method, period

-Pushing breastfeeding means pushing women back into conventional roles.
+Pushing breastfeeding means pushing women back into conventional roles

 Breastfeeding is a 24/7 job – it confines mother to baby and, in areas where public breastfeeding is taboo, it also confines her to the house.
-Ergo, pushing women to breastfeed is tantamount to pushing her into the home.
-The seriousness with which a mother is to approach her occupation as food source is echoed in lactivist Dr. Sear’s sentiment that through the breastfeeding process, mothers (not parents, mind you) must learn to be “child-centered.”
-Pressure to breastfeed sends a clear message: mothers are secondary to their children, and being a woman (with dreams and ambitions and all that good stuff) is secondary to being a mother.
+Ergo, pushing women to breastfeed is tantamount to pushing them into the home.
+The seriousness with which a mother is to approach her occupation as food source is echoed in lactivist Dr. Sear’s sentiment that, through the breastfeeding process, mothers (not parents, mind you) must learn to be “child-centered.”
+Pressure to breastfeed sends a clear message: Mothers are secondary to their children, and being a woman (with dreams and ambitions and all that good stuff) is secondary to being a mother.
 Just as women resist external parties limiting their career prospects or birth control options, women should also resist initiatives to discourage choice in feeding their children.

-Breast is best.
+Breast is best

-Breastmilk is, in a word, groovy.
+Breast milk is, in a word, groovy

-Industrial formula isn’t always safe.
+Industrial formula isn’t always safe or available

-Pushing more mothers to breastfeed could produce better public policy for parents.
+Pushing more mothers to breastfeed could produce better public policy for parents